janickweberpals/icpe-git-2024/README.md

 This is a quarto project and R package dependencies are managed through the `renv` package.
 All packages and their versions can be viewed in the lockfile `renv.lock`.
-All required packages and the appropriate versions can be installed by running the following command in RStudio:
+All required packages and the appropriate versions can be installed by running the following command in R/RStudio:

 ```
 renv::restore()